ArPiRobot/arpirobot.github.io/docs/ref/manuals/deploy_tool.md

 The "ArPiRobot Libraries" section is used to install libraries used to develop ArPiRobot programs.
 Currently, this is just the Core Library (ArPiRobot CoreLib).
 The version of the currently installed version will be displayed.
 Next to the version, the "Install Update Package" button can be used to select a downloaded CoreLib zip file to install a new version.
 This will be installed over any existing version (only one version of the CoreLib can be installed at a time).

 Below this section, there are sections for both C++ and Python development tools.
 It will show the currently installed version (if any) and sometimes have download links.
-Additionally, for C++ development tools, there is a button to install ArPiRobot Toolchain packages.
-Multiple toolchains can be installed (only one per architecture).
+Additionally, for C++ development tools, there is a button to install ArPiRobot Sysroot packages. sysroots toolchains can be installed (only one per architecture).

 ## Connecting to the Robot (Connection Tab)